qwazr/externalizor/README.md

 }
 ```

-### The fastest way
+### The more efficient way

 The Externalizor object which is in charge of serializing/deserializing the class is static.
-The class itself implements the Externlizable methods.
+The class itself implements the Externalizable methods using the static externalizor instance.

 ```java